 As the most popular addictive substance of all time, most everyone knows someone or knows of someone (or is someone) who enjoys more than the occasional drink.
 Likewise, social drinking has become a nearly expected part of social gatherings, celebrations and college life.

 Even for the most casual or “social” of drinkers, crossing the lines that separate choosing to drink, wanting to drink and needing to drink places a person at risk of developing an alcohol use disorder.
-According to the National Institute on Alcohol Abuse & Alcoholism, alcohol interferes with the brain mechanisms that regulate learning and memory.
+Alcohol interferes with the brain mechanisms that regulate learning and memory.
 When a person engages in certain drinking habits, this interference can turn into an alcohol use disorder over time.

 The physical changes brought on by frequent alcohol consumption plays a big part in altering how a person’s perceptions and behaviors towards alcohol change.
 While not everyone is at risk of developing alcohol use disorder, over time, even those least susceptible can become prey to alcohol’s effects.